OXID-eSales/developer_documentation/modules/testing/codeception/write_new_test.rst

 Creating test structure in a module
 -----------------------------------

-To start with acceptance tests using Codeception you have to initialize them with running the following command:
+To start with acceptance tests using Codeception in your module for the first time, you have to initialize it by running the following command once:
 ::

   cd <shop_dir>